I lost something at the Airshow – what do I do?

 What if my child gets lost?

-Keep your child safe with free identification wristbands available from the Enjoy Swansea Bay marquee, car park attendants and the Civic Centre information point.
-Lost children and their parents can report to the information points located on the promenade near the Cenotaph and one at the Civic Centre.
+Keep your child safe with free identification wristbands available from the Enjoy Swansea Bay Information Points, car park attendants and the Civic Centre information point.
+Lost children and their parents can report to the information points located on the promenade near the Cenotaph and one at the Civic Centre or any stewards.
 There will also be stewards on site to help you.

 What if I need more information when I get there?